fkyprianou/deved-platform/content/blog/en/getting-started-with-whatsapp-product-messages.md

 ![Configure settings](/content/blog/getting-started-with-whatsapp-product-messages/configure-settings.png "configure-settings.png")

 You'll now have a new catalog, and if you click on **Items**, you'll see that you don't have any.
-Let's upload a couple of items by pressing the **Add items** button.
+Let's create a couple of items by pressing the **Add items** button.

 ![Add a item](/content/blog/getting-started-with-whatsapp-product-messages/add-items.png "add-items.png")